 The story is told chiefly from the perspective of Kotarou as he gradually develops a meaningful connection with Akane, while exploring the changes that occurs in his adolescent mind.
 What makes him such a proper protagonist is that he acts, sounds and thinks like a child in his age.
 Combining a fascination for classical writing and love for shadow-boxing, he feels like a living, breathing person and in the same fashion as the story he is shown in a diffident, simplistic light, once again rejecting any unnecessary personality traits which would likely distract from his maturation as a teenager.
 He is an individual filled with a past of embarrassments and regrets; he has felt failure many a time yet he is determined to succeed in the end.
 The outstanding writing and characterisation allows for Kotarou to feel genuinely authentic as he is not shown to be without flaws, yet simultaneously he has enough motivation in himself so that he is an ever-changing and distinctive person, without the limits seen in typical male protagonists.

 Akane is the female leading character and, besides acting precisely how a middle-school girl would, has her own key traits which allows for her to have an ineluctable bond with Kotarou.
-She too has experienced sorrows such as constantly moving homes and failures such as losing sprinting races, which permits her have this innate and almost platonic initial connection to Kotarou, as they both share similar feelings and so can converse about their problems together.
+She too has experienced sorrows such as constantly moving homes and failures such as losing sprinting races despite years of preparation that permits her to have this innate and almost platonic initial connection to Kotarou, as they both share similar experiences and so can converse about their problems together.
 However, unlike the way in which Kotarou is portrayed, Akane has experienced and tasted success; she achieves high grades in school and readily surpasses her previous record times in track and field.
 She also often plays with this potato plush toy, which underscores her anxious nature, increasing the amount of realism in her personality.
-This opposing nature in character, leads to our main male lead to almost yearn for and strive to be like Akane; this leaves the story space to work with and manipulate its runtime and thus leading to maximum evolution in their romantic relationship, which suggests why Tsuki ga Kirei is so efficacious as a romance.
+This opposing nature in character, leads to our main male lead to almost yearn for and strive to be like Akane; this leaves the story space to work with and manipulate its run-time and thus leading to maximum evolution in their romantic relationship, which suggests why Tsuki ga Kirei is so efficacious as a romance.

 Although the side-characters do not have as much exposure as Kotarou and Akane, they do a great job of adding gravity and intensity to the relationship between them.
 They are all well crafted and balanced and often have their own battles and desires, which creates increased tension in the overall atmosphere of the series.
 Something, however, that I would have liked to have been done better is the reasoning behind the actions that some characters take later on the story.
 I can’t help but feel as if these were slightly rushed so that the intrinsic romance is focused on instead.
 In a way this is forgivable, as teenagers often act irrationally and radically, particularly in situations such as love which they may not have as much experience in.